How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Memory Foam

 Memory foam conforms to every inch of the body pressed into it.
-When you lift your body from the material, it slowly regains its original form, making it perfect for every body type and every sleeper.
+Then, when you get up, the material slowly regains its original form, making it perfect for every body type and every sleeper.

-A common issue with memory foam is that this material retains heat.
-If you sleep hot, memory foam may not be the best choice for you.
+A common issue with memory foam is that it retains heat, which isn’t good news If you sleep hot.
 That being said, many manufacturers have implemented cooling features into their memory foam to curb this issue.

 I suggest the Nectar Original for a great memory foam mattress.
 The Nectar is rated exceptionally well for motion isolation and has a medium-firm feel that should complement most people well.
 Plus, they infuse gel in their memory foam to help keep the material cool.